Status: Closed | Initiation Price: $4.03 | Result: +36.2%

 Last week’s tweet by Elon Musk highlights the bipartisan nature of solar: ”Solar power will be the vast majority of power generation in the future.”

-Scroll down to download the full four-page investment write-up along with its accompanying model.
+Scroll down to download the full report and model.